List of Rowan Dartington policies

 - Non-EU entities performing similar functions

-You are able to give us specific instructions regarding the execution of an order, or part of an order and we will execute in accordance with those instructions.
+When you give us specific instructions regarding the execution of an order, or part of an order, we will execute in accordance with those instructions.
+However, it is acceptable to postpone execution of an order, if this is considered to be in your best interests.

-Please note that when you give us specific instructions this may prevent us from following our execution policy to obtain the best possible results in respect of your instructions.
+Specific instructions given by you, which may prevent us from following our execution policy to obtain the best possible results in respect of your instructions, will be confirmed to you prior to the execution of your trade.
 We will apply our policy to all other aspects of the trade.

 Review and Monitoring

-We will also regularly monitor the quality of our execution against the factors detailed in this Policy to identify and, where appropriate, enhance our arrangements.
-These procedures include discussions between our traders and counterparties on an order by order basis; information as published by the Execution Venues; the use of Transaction Cost Analysis tools to assess trading performance; and a formal review of counterparty financial strength and operational efficiency.
+We will regularly monitor the quality of our execution against the factors detailed in this Policy to identify and, where appropriate, enhance our arrangements.
+This includes:

 General